rice7th/summer/README.md

 | pastel_purple | #BC82D3 | Lavender Floral | ![Lavender Floral](https://via.placeholder.com/24/BC82D3/000000?text=+) |
 | pastel_brown | #AA9277 | Grullo | ![Grullo](https://via.placeholder.com/24/AA9277/000000?text=+) |

+### NOTE
+##### No summer pastel based color schemes!
+The summer color palette is made to be vibrant, the pastel counterpart is used, for example, in terminal "bright colors", when a lighter counterpart is NEEDED.
+If you want a pastel color scheme, check out [catpuccin](https://github.com/catppuccin/catppuccin)

 #### Neutral colors
 for backgrounds and neutral stuff.
 | Color | Hex value | Coolors Name | Preview |